Making 18th Century Patchwork Pockets

 I decided to line the panels with handkerchief cotton left over from making a modesty scarf/fichu.
 It didn't add any weight or bulk, and should protect the patchwork from falling apart with use.

 I folded a piece of a newspaper advertising insert in half, trimmed it to the size of the uncut panel, and then drew half an approximate pocket shape.
 Unfolding gave me a symmetrical pattern.
-As you can see in the photo below, it was a bit too square in spots (I'm no artist), so I tweaked it a bit and recut.
+As you can see in the photo below, it was a bit too square in spots and looked like a hot water bottle (I'm no artist), so I tweaked it a bit and recut.

 Pocket front interior view, with lining, cut out using not-yet-perfected pattern.